okeeffed/developer-notes/manual/Ruby/Ruby-Constructors.md

 # Ruby Contructors

-The important method is the `initialize` method.
+The important constructor method is the `initialize` method.

 ```ruby
 # Ruby program to initialize instance